S53 and S93 buses: History

-The R7 was created on November 21, 1964, the same day the Verrazano-Narrows Bridge was opened, and ran across the bridge to provide service between Brooklyn and Staten Island, running between Fourth Avenue-95th Street and Clove Road-Victory Boulevard.
+The R7 was created on November 21, 1964, the same day the Verrazzano–Narrows Bridge was opened, and ran across the bridge to provide service between Brooklyn and Staten Island, running between Fourth Avenue-95th Street and Clove Road-Victory Boulevard.
 A lot of patrons used the route on weekends for a scenic ride during the initial operation year.
 On November 3, 1965, the route was extended to Port Richmond, with the former Victory Boulevard terminal being delegated to a short-turn terminus.

 In 1976, when the Sunnyside Campus of the College of Staten Island opened, a R7 special started operating between Bay Ridge and the campus, making significantly less stops compared to the normal R7.
 Sometime between April 2, 1989, and April 15, 1990, the R7 was relabeled the S53.
 The R7 special and Victory Boulevard short turn were discontinued at an unknown date.
 Between November 1994 and January 1996, the Clove Road-Grasmere station overpass was replaced.
 During this replacement, the S53 was rerouted to run via Old Town Road between Hylan Boulevard and Richmond Road and Targee Street.

 In July 2001, the MTA announced plans to create a limited-stop variant of the S53 named the S93 (which would start in September 2001) to provide service between Brooklyn, the Victory Boulevard corridor and the College of Staten Island, which had relocated to Willowbrook eight years prior.
 It would cost an additional $112,000 a year to operate and would also have the benefit of eliminating double fares and would save up to 15 minutes.
 It would run 3 trips in each direction: to CSI with hourly headways in the morning and to Bay Ridge with bi-hourly headways in the evening.
 Expected to benefit over 2,000 students, the S93 started service on slightly earlier on August 27, 2001.